Azure/iot-central-bidirectional-device-bridge/README.md

 ### Device connection status
 Internally, the Device Bridge connects devices to Azure IoT through AMQP using connection multiplexing.
-It transparently manages the life cycle of all connections (i.e., connecting, disconnecting, and retrying on transient errors).
+It transparently manages the life cycle of all connections (i.e., connecting, disconnecting, and retrying on errors).
 When you issue a command, such as sending a message or getting the device twin, the Bridge opens a temporary connection for the device that is set to live between 9 to 11 minutes and is renewed as requests come.
 For subscriptions, the Bridge will open a permanent connection for the device.
 This connection will last until the last subscription is deleted.